jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

-        from learning, mastering and conscientiously applying the various oral hygiene techniques, must maintain a regular lifetime control with his Periodontist, to stabilize his condition over time and achieve what we know today as a "reduced but healthy periodontium", a periodontium affected to some extent but with a capacity for regeneration and no evidence of active disease.
+        from learning, mastering and conscientiously applying the various oral hygiene techniques, must maintain a regular lifetime control with his Periodontist, to stabilize his condition over time and achieve what we know today as a "reduced but healthy periodontium"; a periodontium affected to some extent but with a capacity for regeneration and no evidence of active disease.
 Under this condition, natural dentition may be preserved for many more years.</p>